 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-We saw some exciting new credit card launches and signup bonus boosts in the closing months of 2020.
-One of the newest credit cards you might consider going for is the Chase Freedom Flex℠.
+One of the credit cards you might consider going for is the Chase Freedom Flex℠.
 You can earn up to 5% back on purchases, but there are other reasons to get this card, including complimentary cell phone protection and several benefits you may not be aware of.
 Let’s look a closer look at why you should get the Chase Freedom Flex.

 Earn Up to 5% Back on Purchases

 The Chase Freedom Flex℠ has one of the highest rewards rates for a cashback credit card.

 First, you earn 5% back on the first $1,500 in qualifying purchases each calendar quarter (once activated).
 The bonus categories change each quarter.